(A Greek islands map is included below)

 - Its Appeal: food/restaurants

-Sifnos doesn’t have an airport, which keeps the island serene, laid-back, and crowd-free.
+Sifnos doesn’t have an airport, which keeps the island serene, laid-back, and crowd-free…perfect if you’re seeking serenity during your vacation in Greece.
 In fact, you can only reach Sifnos via a long ferry from Piraeus or a more comfortable 40-minute ride from Milos.

 But while the island has the typical Cycladic white villages and sandy beaches, those aren’t what bring many people to the island.
-Sifnos is better known for its food.
+Sifnos is better known for its food, which makes it one of the top Greek islands.
 You can thank local chef Nicholas Tselementes, who wrote the first Greek book of recipes in 1910, for launching Sifnos’s reputation as a foodie island.

 A post-dinner stroll is often an excellent companion to a fine meal, and the beautiful whitewashed villages all about the island are perfect for leisurely walks.